darrrinagym/my-cv/src/skills/README.md

   </AccItem>
   <AccItem>Tools
   <div slot="acc-p">
-  <p>Tilda, Webflow, Anima – for rapid prototyping and and sites for marketers or small businesses where complex functionality is not needed.
+  <p>Tilda, Webflow, Anima, Publii – for rapid prototyping and and sites for marketers or small businesses where complex functionality is not needed.
 Although, sometimes transferring a site to Gatsby from Figma is even faster for me.</p>
   <p>Bubble, Thunkable, Boundless – for apps</p>
   <p>Zapier, Workato, Integromat, Automate.io, etc – for automatisations</p>
   <p>Retool, Airtable, etc for internal tools</p>